Project Overview

 Takeaways

 “This app has made my decluttering goal for the year so much easier!
-I can give my things to people who need them more through the messaging app, or I can have boxes of stuff picked up by the Salvation Army.
+I can give my things to people who need them more through the messaging system, or I can have boxes of stuff picked up by the Salvation Army.
 It’s so simple!”

-What I learned:
+What I Learned